top of page

 Ignacio Lara-Hernández

 Ignacio obtained his Ph.D. in Biomedical Sciences with Prof. Comas-Garcia.
 His thesis focused on understanding how the human respiratory syncytial virus modifies the mitochondria by thin-section TEM and how these alterations are related to the mechanism by which the virus escapes the immune response.
-Now, he is part of a CICSaB-wide project that aims at detecting by molecular biology and TEM human pathogenic viruses in water treatment plants.s
+Now, he is part of a CICSaB-wide project that aims to detect human pathogenic viruses in water treatment plants by molecular biology and TEM.s

 Ph.D.
 Students